coronalabs/corona-docs/markdown/tutorial/events/continuousActions/index.markdown

 Another common UI element is a __virtual&nbsp;directional&nbsp;pad__.
 These usually consist of <nobr>2-directional</nobr> or <nobr>4-directional</nobr> virtual buttons arranged <nobr>side-by-side</nobr> or in a <nobr>plus-shaped</nobr> configuration, similar to the physical directional pad on a game controller.

-Creating a control set like this in Corona can be done similarly to the virtual button method above, but in this case, the player will usually keep their finger touched down on the screen in the region of the control pad, simply sliding around (not&nbsp;releasing) to activate another directional button.
+Creating a control set like this in CORONA_CORE_PRODUCT can be done similarly to the virtual button method above, but in this case, the player will usually keep their finger touched down on the screen in the region of the control pad, simply sliding around (not&nbsp;releasing) to activate another directional button.
 Thus, in addition to the <nobr>slide-off</nobr>, we must handle the <nobr>__slide-on__</nobr> action where the player simply moves their touch point from one directional button to another.

 ### Creating the Controller